Washington state community and technical colleges use certain words and phrases to describe enrollment and funding types.

-Our Academic Year Report is the go-to source for most data.
-The report includes data for our system of colleges and for individual colleges.
+Our Enrollment Data Dashboard is the go-to source for most data.
+It includes data for our system of colleges and for individual colleges.

 - See our fiscal year calculator to find out what fiscal year we're in right now.
 This page also includes a description of how state fiscal years are related to academic calendar years.

 - Academic year refers to the instructional calendar for a complete school year.
 While most students and faculty start their school year in the fall, the college academic year includes summer, fall, winter and spring quarters.

 Put simply, headcount refers to the number of physical students enrolled at a college, regardless of how many hours they attend school.
 In contrast, FTE takes all those students, lumps them together, and divides them by a number of hours to come up with the “full time equivalent.”
 (The key here is the word “equivalent."
 FTE does not mean that the students are actually attending full time.)
 It’s like counting strawberries by individual berry or by the pint.